brainthinks/python_combustion/README.md

 And with that, the rest of the script writing was business as usual...

+### Python Conventions

+I'm positive that it's just my lack of experience, but I found Python best practices hard to find.
+For instance, I didn't find the "source of truth" for how to properly document Python code.
+It seems that `pydoc` is the tool of choice for generating documentation, but what documentation does `pydoc` look for?
+I didn't spend a whole lot of time on it, but it didn't come up as quickly in google as I'm used to.
+I decided instead that I would use a popular Python library to give me some guidance into how to write "good" Python package code.
+I decided to use `nvbn/thefuck`, as it is the fourth most popular Python project on github, and probably less scary than `tensorflow`.
+Here are some of my own personal notes:

+* using `import` statements at the top of the file does not result in "side-effects"
+* you can import relative files by appending to `sys.path` - see the examples folder

 ## Credits

 * `Halogen002` - without your excellent work, I would not have been able to use Halo in Linux on my terms, let alone create this wrapper script!